Military library: Services

 In the United States, military libraries often offer similar services to public libraries.
 They are often associated with a particular base, and their services are available only to the users of that base.
 Things like book borrowing, providing meeting spaces, computer access, and digital resources are all common services.
-Additionally, speciality material required of military members is often accessible in case the member does not have other access outside of their workplace. .MIL computers and computers with Common Access Card (CAC) card readers are some of these common services.
+Additionally, specialty material required of military members is often accessible in case the member does not have other access outside of their workplace. .MIL computers and computers with Common Access Card (CAC) card readers are some of these common services.
 Professional development and personal education are important features of military library services, with many libraries offering test preparation materials.
 The library and other education centers for the base may be combined.

 Many base libraries provide leisure programming for all ages.
 Storytime, homework help, and group activities are all common programs.